reinterpretcat/vrp/docs/src/examples/pragmatic/basics/unassigned.md

 # Unassigned jobs

-This example demonstrates one job which is unassigned due to unreachable location.
+This example demonstrates one job which is unassigned due to time window constraints.

 <details>
     <summary>Problem</summary><p>